 Type: All-in-one API test automation platform

-Postman is one of the most widely used API automation testing tool.
-It allows users to write different kinds of tests, from functional and integration to regression tests, and execute them automatically in CI/CD pipelines via the command line.
+Postman is one of the most widely used API testing tools.
+It supports functional, integration, and regression testing, and can run tests automatically in CI/CD pipelines via the command line.

 Feature highlights: